 She took photographs for another two years, venturing into portraiture and sometimes using a translator.
 Eventually she felt she could stop taking pictures.
 Making a book seemed a natural progression but it took three attempts before she was happy with the result.
 The first dummy – initially titled A Life by the Sea then renamed Nothing’s In Vain – contains images at once beautiful and chaotic, delicate and gory, and freely mixes colour and monochrome in landscapes, portraits and details.

-Coming across the Mack First Book Award by chance at Paris Photo, Andrianjafy decided to enter the competition and got a contact interested in African photography to nominate her.
+Coming across the Mack First Book Award by chance at Paris Photo, Andrianjafy decided to enter the competition and asked Jeanne Mercier, founder of the Afrique in visu platform to nominate her.
 She was shortlisted alongside established names such as Poulomi Basu, Amy Elkins and Alix Marie – and went on to win the prize.

 “Photographing as an outsider in any country is fraught with pitfalls,” says the award’s founder, Michael Mack.
 “But Andrianjafy has walked this tightrope in relating her own highly subjective impressions of Dakar.
 This is not travel photography but a personal diary reflecting her own moods and impressions.
 Her book brings together disparate photographic tropes and uses intelligent design and structural elements to produce a volume that is both poetic and compelling in its narrative.”

 Andrianjafy seems pleased at this – admittedly extraordinary – trajectory but is not overwhelmed.
 She and her husband will go where life takes them; for now, they’re still based in Dakar, a city she’s grown to accept.
 “I’m not sure I understand it but I feel more at peace here,” she says.
 “I’m not always wanting things to be as they were any more.”